 Esperanza de Vida’s sprawling campus includes a hospital, a retirement home, a school, and, most importantly for this abandoned child, a nutrition recuperation center and an orphanage.

-In the coming days and months, the local staff worked diligently to stabilize the two-month-old child who weighed 6.5 pounds upon arrival.
-The staff grew fond of the strong-willed boy, and, as there was still no communication from his birth family, they named him ‘Auner.’
+In the coming days and months, the local staff worked diligently to stabilize the baby.
+They grew fond of the strong-willed boy, and, as there was still no communication from his birth family, they named him ‘Auner.’

 Auner needed to be at the optimal weight and be completely healthy before the staff at Esperanza de Vida would attempt his cleft surgery.
 These tasks were difficult to achieve due to Auner’s frequent earaches and digestion issues.

 Auner cried while the other children in the orphanage ate ice cream, beans, and meat — items he was unable to eat due to his untreated clefts.
 His primary frustration was his inability to communicate.
 Smile Train partner Dr. Anna Lucia Garcia shared, “Auner was loving and affectionate, but the other children couldn’t understand his hand gestures and single-syllable words — he would often give up and play alone.”

 After two years of nutritional recovery, Auner received his cleft surgeries, which have led to dramatic changes in his life.